Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Introduction

-In this paper, we introduce \textbf{\sicog{}}, a self-learning framework that imparts multimodal knowledge and enhances MLLMs’ systematic cognitive abilities—including both perception and reasoning—during multimodal pre-training with self-generated data for next-generation foundation MLLM construction.
+Inspired by human experiential learning (\aka human cognitive development)~\cite{Khatun_Paul_Chatterjee_Das_2023, silver2025welcome}, we introduce \textbf{\sicog{}}, a self-learning framework that imparts multimodal knowledge and enhances MLLMs' systematic cognitive abilities—including both perception and reasoning—during multimodal pre-training with self-generated data for next-generation foundation MLLM construction.
 Central to \sicog{} is \cod{} (CoD), which enables an MLLM to interpret visual content through structured, step-by-step analysis.
 CoD sequentially focuses on four critical aspects—\textit{salient content, fine-grained details, relational attributes}, and \textit{peripheral context}—before generating a coherent and logically grounded description.
 This design ensures comprehensive coverage while mitigating hallucinations.
 We further incorporate structured CoT reasoning~\cite{xu2025llavacotletvisionlanguage}, which has been shown to significantly enhance complex reasoning by enabling in-depth multimodal analysis prior to answer generation and fostering coherent integration of visual and textual information.
-As illustrated in Figure~\ref{fig:running_example}, \sicog{} first develops an MLLM’s systematic perceptual and reasoning capabilities using minimal external supervision.
+As illustrated in Figure~\ref{fig:running_example} (left), \sicog{} first develops an MLLM’s systematic perceptual and reasoning capabilities using minimal external supervision.
 This is achieved by fine-tuning a base model on a small set of high-quality caption data enriched with our proposed \cod{}, along with a limited amount of structured CoT reasoning data (\textbf{post-training optimization}).
-The fine-tuned model then generates candidate captions and responses for \textit{unlabeled multimodal data across diverse tasks}.
-Given the challenge of accurately assessing the quality of these self-generated outputs, we apply a self-consistency mechanism~\cite{wang2023selfconsistencyimproveschainthought, wu2024betterinstructionfollowingminimumbayes} to curate these self-generated outputs, selecting higher-quality samples based on semantic coherence (\textbf{inference-time computation}).
-Finally, the curated data are used for large-scale multimodal \textbf{pre-training}, completing a self-learning cycle that mirrors human-like cognitive development~\cite{Khatun_Paul_Chatterjee_Das_2023}, and resulting in a more capable, cognitively grounded foundation MLLM.
+The fine-tuned model then generates multiple candidate captions and responses for \textit{\textbf{unlabeled} multimodal data across diverse tasks}.
+To avoid dependence on external models, we apply a self-consistency mechanism~\cite{wang2023selfconsistencyimproveschainthought, wu2024betterinstructionfollowingminimumbayes} to curate these self-generated outputs, selecting higher-quality samples based on semantic coherence (\textbf{inference-time computation}).
+Finally, the curated data are used for large-scale multimodal \textbf{pre-training}, completing a self-learning cycle, resulting in a more capable, cognitively grounded foundation MLLM.